-If you cannot determine whether the facility is public, private, or an NGO, select '98' DON'T KNOW.
+If you cannot determine whether the facility is public, private, or an NGO, select '96' and write the name of the place in the space provided.

-In Q. 313 record the month and year that the sterilization was performed.
+In Q. 313, record the month and year that the sterilization was performed.
 If the respondent does not remember the date of her (her partner's) sterilization operation, probe to help her remember.
 Relating the date to the age and date of birth of her youngest child may help.
 You must get a date, even if it is just your best estimate.